jentery/waterloo/README.md

-# transduction
+# Executable Culture, Arguments with Objects
-Repository for "Transduction Literacies" talk at MLA 2015 in Vancouver
+Repository for keynote at XDM, Waterloo (10 April 2015)